 Small but Powerful

 But which data do you use in a predictive analysis?
 Does every business produce data that can be used that way?

 In the past ten years predictive analysis often went hand in hand with big data.
 For the last decade we saw big data as the ultimate chance to gain insights and detect patterns.
 It has been applied to predict customer behavior, market trends or even election results.
 Nevertheless, big data requires quite some effort – “nomen est omen”.
 Not only do we need huge amounts of data, the analysis of it requires experts such as data scientists.

 Small data on the other hand is data that is considered “small enough for human comprehension”.
-This is the kind of data that almost every business holds.
-Small data is everywhere and can be collect and analyzed by individual units or departments themselves.
+This is the kind of data that almost every business holds. mall data is everywhere and can be collected and analyzed by individual or departments..
 The good news: For many problems and questions, small data in itself is enough.

 While small data is comprehensible for us as humans, you might still want to use some tool or application to analyze it.
 However, compared to big data, we can work with small data in a more intuitive way using tools and apps instead of depending on the assistance of data science experts.